jorvlan/raincloudplots/README.md

     - <a href="https://github.com/jorvlan/open-visualizations">https://github.com/jorvlan/open-visualizations</a>
     - <a href="https://github.com/RainCloudPlots/RainCloudPlots">https://github.com/RainCloudPlots/RainCloudPlots</a>

-### Update February 2021
+### Update February 2021 (version 0.2.0)
-- **Getting an error with unequal group sizes?
-We are currently working on this issue, which will be resolved soon.**
+- It is now possible to make `raincloudplots` with unequal 'between-group' comparisons.
+This is not possible for 'repeated-measures' 'between-timepoints (e.g., pre-post) `raincloudplots`.

 ### Installation